agrikatheprogrammer/Project-Wordle-2.0/README.md

 - [x] User can see the 'correctness' of their guess through colors on the word
 - [x] User sees a visual change after guessing the correct word
 - [x] User can tap a 'Reset' button to get a new word and clear previous guesses
-- [ ] User will get an error message if they input an invalid guess
+- [x] User will get an error message if they input an invalid (incomplete) guess
 - [ ] User can see a 'streak' record of how many words they've guessed correctly.

 The following **additional** features are implemented: